joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/01/01/crosswords/daily-puzzle-2023-01-02.html?searchResultPosition=4

 **What We Learned From Week 17 in the N.F.L.**\
-`Led by 207 yards receiving from Mike Evans, Tampa Bay won the woeful N.F.C.
-South with a victory over Carolina, while Washington’s baffling quarterback switch wasn’t enough to get past Cleveland.`\
+`Quarterback problems doomed the Jets and Commanders, while Tampa Bay won the woeful N.F.C.
+South with a banner day from Mike Evans in a victory over Carolina.`\
 https://nytimes.com/2023/01/01/sports/football/nfl-week-17-scores.html?searchResultPosition=5

 **Jeremiah Green, Drummer for Modest Mouse, Dies at 45**\